leilacielok/bayesian_analysis_project/README.md

 ---

 ## Dataset

-- Source: European Environment Agency (EEA)
+- Source: European Environment Agency (EEA) air quality data
+- Country: Italy
 - Pollutant: PM2.5
+- Time period: 2025
-- Observations: ~31,000
+- Observations: 31,349
-- Stations: ~116
+- Monitoring stations: 116

 ### Preprocessing

-- Filtered by validity and verification
-- Log transformation applied:
+The dataset was filtered to retain valid and verified PM2.5 observations.
+No missing or non-positive values were present in the final outcome variable.

+The response variable was log-transformed to reduce skewness:

+$$
-  y = log(PM2.5)
+y = \log(\text{PM}_{2.5})
-- Derived features:
+$$

+Additional temporal covariates were derived from the observation date:

-  - month
+- `month`
-  - day_of_week
+- `day_of_week`

+The resulting panel is unbalanced, with the number of observations per station ranging from 69 to 332.

 ---

 ## Model Specification